defold/doc/docs/en/manuals/editor-scripts.md

 ## Editor scripts in libraries

 You can publish libraries for other people to use that contain commands, and they will be automatically picked up by editor.
 Hooks, on the other hand, can't be picked up automatically, since they have to be defined in a file that is in a root folder of a project, but libraries expose only subfolders.
-This is intended to give more control over build process: you still can create lifecycle hooks in `.lua` files, so users of your library can require it and call in their `/hooks.editor_script`.
+This is intended to give more control over build process: you still can create lifecycle hooks as simple functions in `.lua` files, so users of your library can require and use them in their `/hooks.editor_script`.